 Kraken has had many technical issues and downtimes in the past.
 In the last months this has improved and trading was pretty stable.
 The UI looks outdated but it works.
 All trading features, including margin trading are available.

 My experience with the Kraken support is pretty positive.
 I had an issue with a bank transfer (wrong reference) and the support was very helpful and solved the issue within 3 days.

 Coinbase is good, as long as you don't need the support.
 My account balance showed up as negative because of a bug in their wallet.
 Because of the supposedly negative balance I was not able to withdraw any funds.
 It took CoinBase 7 months and 4 support tickets to finally solve the issue.
 Support tickets are getting ignored or replied by bots.
-It is very hard to get through to a human supporter.10 months ago
+It is very hard to get through to a human supporter.1 year ago